-may suggest that the Critical 2d SHF exhibits multifractality at a logarithmic scale.
-This is consistent with the picture established in \cite{CSZ24} that the Critical 2d SHF just fails to be a function (it is in $\cC^{0-}$).
+may suggest that the Critical 2d SHF exhibits multifractality at a logarithmic scale (the anticipated log-scale is consistent with the picture established in \cite{CSZ25} that the Critical 2d SHF is in $\cC^{0-}$).
 It would be interesting to formulate the (logarithmic) multifractality features of the Critical 2d SHF.
-For this one would need to develop methods complementary to those of the present article that would allow for asymptotics similar to \eqref{eq:multifract} but for fractional moments $h\in [0,1]$.
-We conjecture that asymptotic \eqref{eq:multifract} extends to $h\in [0,1]$ (in consistency with \eqref{eq:singularity-SHF}).
+In this regard, one would need to develop methods complementary to those of the present article, which would allow for asymptotics similar to \eqref{eq:multifract} but for fractional moments $h\in [0,1]$.
+We conjecture that asymptotic \eqref{eq:multifract} extends to $h\in [0,1]$.
 2mm The structure of the paper is as follows.
 In Section \ref{sec:aux} we recall the expression of moments of the Critical 2d SHF in terms of collision diagrams as well as certain asymptotics that we will use.
 In Section \ref{sec:upper} we prove the upper bound in Theorem \ref{central} and in Section \ref{sec:lower} the lower bound.